pin/tftp/README.md

 The `OutgoingTransfer` and `IncomingTransfer` interfaces also provide the `RemoteAddr` method which returns the peer IP address and port as a `net.UDPAddr`.
-The `RequestPacketInfo` interface provides a `LocalIP` method with returns the local IP address as a `net.IP` that the request is being handled on.
+The `RequestPacketInfo` interface provides a `LocalIP` method which returns the local IP address as a `net.IP` that the request is being handled on.
 These can be used for detailed logging in a server handler, among other things.